anazhmetdin/UmmKulthumSimulator/README.md

 # UmmKulthumSimulator

-Simulating those magical moments of hearing Umm Kulthum from random placesr
+Simulating those magical moments of hearing Umm Kulthum at random moments.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.